grafana/writers-toolkit/docs/sources/writing-guide/reuse-shared-content.md

 # Reuse shared content

-Shared content is a sentence, paragraph, or whole page of text that makes sense in multiple contexts.
+Shared content is a sentence, paragraph, or page that makes sense in multiple contexts.
 Reusing shared content propagates changes from a single source file to one or more destination pages.

 This topic describes how to extract and share a chunk of content to multiple pages.